UsamaMasood12/Portfolio-setup-and-mobile_first/README.md

 # 📖 Portfolio setup <a name="about-project"></a>

-**Portfolio setup** includes the use the of Linters, Git, GitHub, Figma and Visual Studio Code.
-In this project the i build a basic homepage of personal portfolio.
-This portfolio is according to the mobile first approach.
+**Portfolio setup** includes my personal porfolio homepage in which header and headline both are included.
+I desiged this project following the mobile-first approach.
+It shows a little introduction about me.

 ## 🛠 Built With <a name="built-with"></a>